 How to get smell out of clothes you picked up at the thrift store?
-An easy-to-use laundry booster can take all sorts of chemicals out of your clothing!
+An easy-to-use laundry booster can take all sorts of chemicals out of your new and used clothing!

 Thanks to EnviroKlenz for sponsoring this post and giving those of us who want to avoid chemicals an effective tool to get smell out of clothes!

 I know you’ve been there, my fellow frugal-minded and green-living friends.

 You’re facing a pile of exciting new hand-me-downs or thrift store finds, and you throw them in the washing machine hopefully, fingers crossed that the odor of commercial detergent or perfume will come out in the wash.

 Back they go in the wash.
 Rinse, repeat.